 This is not just about going paperless.
 It is about rewiring who holds power in the digital economy.
-Each layer – payments, identity, health, logistics, research – is being turned into a public good that multiple players can innovate on top of.
 Below is a tour of the key building blocks.

 1. UPI: Democratization of Digital Payments